Sports in the Las Vegas metropolitan area: Motorsports

-Las Vegas has become an internationally known motor racing locale, having hosted the elite Formula One racers at Caesars Palace and the Championship Auto Racing Teams (CART) for Indy racers in the early 1980s.
+Las Vegas has become an internationally known motor racing locale, having hosted the elite Formula One racers at Caesars Palace and the Championship Auto Racing Teams (CART) for Indy car racers in the early 1980s.
 Las Vegas is also home to the Mint 400, an off-road race run in the unforgiving Nevada desert outside Las Vegas.
 During the race's "classic era" from 1967 to 1987, as many as 100,000 spectators lined the 100-mile (160 km) loop to view the 500-plus off-road racing vehicles.
 Sponsored by Del Webb's Mint Hotel and Casino, the event was the largest and richest event in the sport.
 The technical and safety inspection was held on famed Fremont Street and became one of the major must-attend sporting events in Las Vegas history.
 After the 1987 race, the Del Webb organization sold the Mint Hotel to the adjacent Horseshoe owned by the legendary Binion gaming family, and the race was discontinued after the 1989 edition.
 In 2008, the Mint 400 was revived under new management, and since 2012 it has been held on a completely new 100-mile desert loop.

-Over the years, Vegas was the host for the Caesars Palace Grand Prix.
+The Caesars Palace Grand Prix was held on the grounds of Caesars Palace from 1981 to 1984.
+It was a Formula One race for its first two years, and CART race for its final two years.

 The Can-Am Challenge Cup races in 1966–68 were held at the old Stardust Raceway and were officially called the Stardust Grand Prix.

 In July 2006, the Las Vegas City Council approved a 2.44-mile, 14-turn, counterclockwise street circuit in the downtown area for a Champ Car event slated for April 6–8, 2007.

 Las Vegas hosts these motor sports at the Las Vegas Motor Speedway: